The Dominica Carnival will occur on January 10, 2026 to February 18, 2026.

 Location: Roseau

-Carnival Monday starts with J’Ouvert in the early morning, a lively street party where participants, often dressed in creative and humorous costumes, revel in music and dance.
-This is followed by T-shirt bands parading through the streets to the pulsating rhythms of calypso and bouyon music.
+Carnival Monday starts with J’Ouvert in the early morning, followed by T-shirt bands parading through the streets to the pulsating rhythms of calypso and bouyon music.
 The day also highlights cultural traditions, with performances and parades that blend African and French influences.

 Date: Feb 17, 2026